egemenimre/opticks/docs/models/sharpness.md

 where $f$ is the input line frequency and $f_c$ is the spatial cutoff frequency.

-This equation is equivalent to:
+This equation can also be written as:

 $$\text{MTF}(f) = \frac{2}{\pi} \left[ \psi - cos(\psi) sin(\psi) \right]$$